ric2b/Vivaldi-browser/chromium/docs/website/site/administrators/certificate-management-extension-api-on-chrome-os/index.md

     * The selection can also be automated if the network is configured by policy.
     For network types that support client certificates, like EAP-TLS, the administrator can configure a Certificate Pattern that defines which client certificates are valid for authenticating to this network.
-Chrome OS will automatically select the most recent matching client certificate and use it for authentication on every connection attempt.
+ChromeOS will automatically select the most recent matching client certificate and use it for authentication on every connection attempt.

     For web pages requiring client certificate authentication:
-    * When accessing a web page that requires the client to present a certificate, Chrome OS will show the user a list of available client certificates.
-After selecting one, Chrome OS will use it to authenticate.
+    * When accessing a web page that requires the client to present a certificate, ChromeOS will show the user a list of available client certificates.
+After selecting one, ChromeOS will use it to authenticate.
     * The selection can also be automated for specific URLs using the policy [Automatically select client certificates for these sites](https://support.google.com/chrome/a/answer/2657289?#AutoSelectCertificateForUrls):